 3. Act: Automatic Notification and Proactive Response

 When an alarm is triggered, a real-time notification is automatically sent by e-mail.
 Using a remote viewing app, the receiver can then see a live stream from the camera or a recording of the triggering event.
 Based on this information, it is easy to decide on the appropriate course of action.
 There are several other video and audio analytics that add sophistication and support to video systems.

 Notifications let you know that something is happening.
 It takes a person a certain amount of time to verify and respond.
 What if we could automate this to become more proactive?
 Imagine there is movement detected in a restricted area after hours.
 You get a notification, and as it is pulled up, you see an intruder running away because that notification triggered a spotlight and an audio recording from a network horn speaker.
 Instead of dealing with this perpetrator who is farther into your facility, you deter them quickly and seamlessly with a connected network solution.

 Safeguard Your Facility and Your Wallet

 Furthermore, by checking video streams, it is easy to distinguish between false alarms and real intrusions requiring immediate action.
-The versatility of IP-based security solutions, including the right combination of network cameras, applications, radar, video analytics software and other add-ons, creates a system that is flexible, scalable and cost effective.
+The versatility of IP-based security solutions, including the right combination of network cameras, speakers, applications, radar, video analytics software, and other add-ons, creates a system that is flexible, scalable, and cost-effective.